M4: Multi-generator, Multi-domain, and Multi-lingual Black-Box Machine-Generated Text Detection: Experiments and Results

 \subsection{Same-Domain, Cross-Generator}

-Given a specific domain, we train the detector using the training data of one generator and evaluate the detector on the test set from the same generator and other generators.
-Results on the domain of arXiv are shown in \tabref{tab:arxiv} and Wikipedia in \tabref{tab:wikipedia}.
+Given a specific domain, we train the detector using the training data from one generator and we evaluate it on the test data from the same and also from other generators.
+The accuracy on \arxiv and \wikipedia is shown in \figref{fig:samedomain} (see \tabref{tab:arxiv-1} and \ref{tab:wikipedia-1} in \secref{sec:samedomain} for precision, recall, and F1).